 Safety in Technology Based Product Programs

-- Girls may send email messages and use social media to alert friends and relatives about product sales and accept customer commitments via email.
+- Girls may send email messages and use social media to alert friends and relatives about product programs and accept customer commitments via email.

 - The personal emails or street addresses of girls should never be used.
 Instead, use an adult’s email or a group account that is monitored by an adult.